parallel-rust-cpp/shortcut-comparison/docs/intro.md

 ```rust
     pub unsafe extern "C" fn step(r_raw: *mut f32, d_raw: *const f32, n: i32) {
 ```
-The function arguments should be rather easy to figure out when compared side to side with the C++ declaration of the `step` function.
+The function takes as arguments two pointers to single precision floating point numbers, and one 32-bit integer.

-The [`unsafe`](https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html#unsafe-rust) keyword is a rather powerful feature of Rust, which basically disables most (but not all) of the compile-time memory safety analysis within a block of code.
+The [`unsafe`](https://doc.rust-lang.org/book/second-edition/ch19-01-unsafe-rust.html#unsafe-rust) keyword is a rather powerful feature of Rust, which basically disables most (but not all) of the compile-time memory safety checks within the scope declared unsafe.
-In exchange, we are allowed to e.g. dereference raw pointers inside the scope that is declared unsafe, which would be a compile time error in "not-unsafe" sections.
+In exchange, we are allowed to e.g. dereference raw pointers inside the unsafe scope, which would be a compile time error in "not-unsafe" sections.
 Note that the unsafe scope does not extend to functions invoked inside the unsafe section, which in this case is only the 3 lines of `step`.

 Instead of declaring all our functions unsafe and keep passing around raw pointers like in C, we wrap the raw pointers into [slices](https://doc.rust-lang.org/std/primitive.slice.html).